skupperproject/skupper-operator/README.md

 In an OpenShift cluster, OLM is already installed.
 So you just need to create your CatalogSource.

-The instructions below demonstrates how to install the skupper-operator and run it inside the `default` namespace.

 ## Installing on Minikube